Community Engagement in Local Decision Making

 - review of any other documentation, such as photos

-- interviews with the key informants, such as local authorities, CSO representatives, more active members of the target communities, etc.
+- interviews with the key informants, such as local authorities, representatives of civil society organizations, more active members of the target communities, etc.

 - people who attended some of these events and are able to recall who else was participating (i.e. using “snowball sampling” methodology)

 5) By conducting either in-person or phone interviews with the identified participants, assess: 1) how many and which events they attended in the past 12 months; and 2) how actively they participated.
 For example, did they only listen?
 Did they raise some comments or propose specific solutions?
 If so, in how many meetings did they do so?

 6) Calculate the indicator’s value by counting the number of people who participated in the decision-making events in a systematic and active way, as defined by your criteria (see point 2).

 Disaggregate the data by gender, by specific marginalized group, and by location.